robeiain/ite532-consul-docker/datacenter-deploy/README.md

 2. Navigate to this directory (`cd learn-consul-docker`).
 3. Go to 'datacenter-deploy-secure' directory (`cd datacenter-deploy-dns`)
 4. Stop the local DNS server by typing `systemctl stop systemd-resolved`
-5. Update the DNS resolver on the host `nano /etc/resolv.conf`, adding the following two lines after the existing name server:
+5. Update the DNS resolver on the host `nano /etc/resolv.conf`, adding the following two lines before the existing name server:

 `nameserver 10.5.0.2  #our new Consul DNS server`